NPOESS Weather Satellites: From Crisis to Program Splits

 NPOESS’ failure led to a re-split program, each of which would have a single owner.
 NASA would manage the civilian Joint Polar Satellite System (JPSS) afternoon orbit satellites, on the National Oceanic and Atmospheric Administration’s (NOAA) behalf.
 The Pentagon would manage its own Defense Weather Satellite System (DWSS) for the morning orbit.

-With JPSS replacing $1.4 billion in contracts with up to $1.7 billion in contracts, and DWSS requiring over $400 million in initial design work to address additional requirements and all attendant risks, it’s becoming hard to see how the split approach expects to save money over the original plan.
-So far, however, both parts of the program are moving forward.
+With JPSS replacing $1.4 billion in contracts with up to $1.7 billion in contracts, and DWSS requiring over $400 million in initial design work to address additional requirements and all attendant risks, it was hard to see how the split approach expected to save money over the original plan.

-The USAF still has some Defense Meteorological Satellite Program (DMSP) polar-orbiting satellites available for launch for the next few years, but NOAA launched its final polar-orbiting satellite in February 2009, and is out of options.
+The USAF still has some Defense Meteorological Satellite Program (DMSP) polar-orbiting satellites available for launch for the next few years, but NOAA launched its last stored satellite in late 2009, and is out of options.
 As such, initial development efforts focused on NASA and NOAA’s JPSS platform.

-In April 2010, NASA’s approach to the civilian JPSS became clear.
+In April 2010, NASA’s approach to the civilian Joint Polar Satellite System became clear.
 They would move all existing afternoon orbit instruments and the ground system under a NASA structure.
 To insure the successful completion and launch of the JPSS spacecraft with no loss of continuity in critical climate and weather forecasting data, and no danger to its assurance standards, NASA believed it would have to contract directly with the instrument and ground system developers.
 Sole source contracts would follow to the following firms:

 The Pentagon, on the other, took until May 2011 to award an initial design contract for its Defense Weather Satellite.
-That contract remains with Northrop Grumman, and a plan for the USAF satellites was expected to follow by Q4 FY 2011.
+That contract remained with Northrop Grumman, and a plan for the USAF satellites was expected to follow by Q4 FY 2011.
 By Q1 2012, however, the question was whether there would be a plan, or satellites, at all.
+DWSS was canceled in April 2012.

-The biggest sensor question mark if the military DWSS contract disappears is the Microwave Imager Sensor (MIS), which measures solid moisture.
+The biggest sensor question mark in the wake on DWSS’ demise is the Microwave Imager Sensor (MIS), which measures solid moisture.
 That’s important if you need to know whether your heavy vehicles can move with confidence over a given area.
 It also provides data on temperatures, precipitation and sea surface winds.
 Could MIS follow the 2011 CHIRP launch of a commercially-hosted infrared payload?
 The industry’s Hosted Payload Alliance may hope so, but the devil is in the details, and success is not assured.

 Contracts & Key Events